In Search of the Mythic and Magical in Devon & Cornwall

 - aphillipsarts

-- May 11
+- May 11, 2025

 - 5 min read

-The Power Of Dartmoor
+Entering the Landscape - The Power Of Dartmoor

 The granite Tors of Dartmoor.
-I found these places profoundly strange and powerful, with the unusual forms of rock that occupy the peaks and have prominence over the land for many surrounding miles.
+I found these places profoundly strange and powerful, with the unusual forms of rock that occupy the peaks and have prominence over the landscape for many surrounding miles.
 Shaped by millenia of glacial activity and weathering, some of them appear impossibly stacked.

 Dartmoor is three hundred sixty-five square miles of wilderness in the far southwest of Great Britain, the last county before you get to Cornwall.
 It's rugged, with vast granite tors, mires, seemingly endless stone circles and tribal remnants, sudden mists, and small ponies that are mad for roaming.
 Our waters are usually flowing, not still, rivers heading green and silver to the ocean. — Martin Shaw, Scatterlings, p.
 43